OWASP/vulnerable-container-hub/README.md

+# The OWASP Vulnerable Container Hub(VULCONHUB)

+### Background

-There are many repositories out there to provide vulnerable environments such as web applications, containers or virtual machines, since it helps not only students or someone who recently joined the field to learn the relevant techs, but also security professionals to keep hand-on.
+There are many repositories out there to provide vulnerable environments such as web applications, containers or virtual machines to those who want to learn security, since it helps not only students or someone who recently joined the field to learn the relevant security techs, but also security professionals to keep hand-on.

 Among the approaches, the easiest way these days is using containers(e.g. docker or podman).